What Is the Treatment for Schizophreniform Disorder?

 Treatment for schizophreniform disorder generally consists of medication and psychotherapy (a type of counseling).
 People with severe symptoms or who are at risk of hurting themselves or others may need to be hospitalized until the condition is stabilized.

-- Psychotherapy: The goal of therapy is to help the patient learn about the illness, establish goals, and manage everyday problems related to the illness.
+- Psychotherapy: The goal of therapy is to help the patient recognize and learn about the illness and its treatment, establish goals, and manage everyday problems related to the illness.
 It can also help the person manage the feelings of distress associated with the symptoms.
 Family therapy can help families deal more effectively with a loved one who has schizophreniform disorder.

 What Is the Outlook for People With Schizophreniform Disorder?